BrendenEum/motorVAE/README.md

 What Do You Want To Do

-- Use `--train` to train the VAE.
+- Use `--train` to train the VAE from scratch.
 - Use `--resume` to resume training from last checkpoint.
-This must be used with `--train`.
+Cannot be used with `--train`.
 - Use `--visualize` to see reconstructions and latent space traversals.
 Only requires `--train` the first time.
 - Use `--extract_latent` to save latent vectors for external analysis.
 Only requires `--train` the first time.
 - Use `--sample` to generate random samples from the latent space.
 Only requires `--train` the first time.